aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldtoc/entrylevelrange/_index.md

 ---
 title: FieldToc.EntryLevelRange
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a range of levels of the table of contents entries to be included in C#
+description: FieldToc property.
+Gets or sets a range of levels of the table of contents entries to be included in C#
 type: docs
 weight: 60
 url: /net/aspose.words.fields/fieldtoc/entrylevelrange/